 DeWitt Wallace Professor of Asian Languages and Cultures

 Satoko Suzuki, DeWitt Wallace Professor of the Department of Asian Languages & Cultures, specializes in Japanese linguistics and teaches Japanese language and linguistics courses.
-As a language teacher, she mostly teaches the beginning and fourth-year levels.
-The linguistics courses she has taught include JAPA/LING150 (Language and Gender in Japanese Society), ASIA/JAPA/LING281 (Dialects, Multilingualism, and the Politics of Speaking Japanese), and a senior seminar ASIA/JAPA/LING 335 (Analyzing Japanese Language).
+The linguistics courses she has taught include Language and Gender in Japanese Society, Language and Identity in Japanese, Asian American, and Other Communities, and Seminar in JapaneseSociocultural Linguistics.

-She has edited Emotive Communication in Japanese (John Benjamins Publishing Company) and authored a number of journal articles and book chapters.
-The journals in which her articles appeared include The Journal of Pragmatics, Pragmatics, Japanese Language and Literature, Studies in Language Sciences, and Linguistics.
+Her research interests include discourse analysis, pragmatics, sociolinguistics, and linguistic anthropology.
+Her current scholarly work focuses on issues surrounding language and identity.She has edited Emotive Communication in Japanese (John Benjamins) and several special issues of journals, and authored a number of journal articles and book chapters.
+The journals in which her articles have appeared include Journal of Language, Identity & Education, Gender and Language, Journal of Pragmatics, Pragmatics, Japanese Studies, Japanese Language and Literature, East Asian Pragmatics, Studies in Language Sciences, and Linguistics.

 Her most recent articles include “Asian masculinity celebrated and otherised: Representations of Chinese and Korean men in Japanese written media” (Gender and Language) and “Identity Presentations of L1-Japanese Female Professors in the United States” (Journal of Language, Identity & Education).